openharmony/docs/en/device-dev/subsystems/subsys-boot-overview.md

       This example assumes the **system** partition as the required partition on the Hi3516D V300 platform to illustrate the boot process.
 During this process, the init process reads the required fstab information, creates a block device node, and mounts it to the required partition.
 The following provides the key code snippets and log information as reference for debugging.

+      > **NOTE**
+      >
-      > **NOTE**: The code snippets below are exhibited in the logical sequence.
+      > The code snippets below are exhibited in the logical sequence.
 They are not neighboring to each other in the source code.

       1. Obtain required device information.
           ```